-Elizabeth Long Lingo is a Visiting Assistant Professor at Worcester Polytechnic Institute and a founding faculty member of Philadelphia University’s Strategic Design MBA for Hybrid Thinkers.
+Elizabeth Long Lingo is an Assistant Professor of Innovative Leadership and Creative Enterprise at Worcester Polytechnic Institute.
+She was a founding faculty member of Philadelphia University’s Strategic Design MBA for Hybrid Thinkers.

 *A featured speaker at TedX and other national conferences focused on innovation in higher education

 *Founding Director of Vanderbilt's Curb Creative Campus Initiative and Programs in Creative Enterprise and Public Leadership

 *Designed and facilitated a Change Makers curriculum for the International Fulbright Scholars Lab-to-Market programs

 *Founding faculty member of one the nation's first hybrid Strategic Design MBA programs.